ecadlabs/taquito/packages/taquito-tzip12/README.md

 # Taquito Tzip-12 package

 `@taquito/tzip12` is an npm package that provides developers with Tzip-12 functionality for Taquito.
-The package allows retrieving metadata associated with tokens of FA2 contract.
+The package allows retrieving metadata associated with tokens of FA2 contracts.
 You can find more information about the TZIP-12 standard [here](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-12/tzip-12.md).
 ## How to use the tzip12 package

 The package can act as an extension to the well-known Taquito contract abstraction.